pmatulis/maas-one/OPENSTACK.md

 # Using maas-one for an OpenStack cloud

 There are notes to follow once OpenStack has been built using the four MAAS nodes.
-Instructions for building an OpenStack cloud are here:
+Instructions for building an OpenStack cloud are here (by individual charm):

 https://docs.openstack.org/project-deploy-guide/charm-deployment-guide/latest/install-openstack.html